salesforce/omakase/readme.md

 You must have a dependency on `SyntaxTree` if you are subscribing to `Rule` or `Stylesheet` objects.
 You also have this dependency if you do any kind operation or checking of the relationship of units between one another, for example `prepend`, `append`, `isFirst`, `isLast`, and so on.
 In other words, all operations that utilize `SyntaxCollection` objects.

-You also will have a dependeny on `AutoRefiner` in many cases where you have subscriptions to syntax unit types more specific than `Selector` and `Declaration`.
+You also will have a dependency on `AutoRefiner` in many cases where you have subscriptions to syntax unit types more specific than `Selector` and `Declaration`.
 For example `ClassSelector`, `IdSeletor`, `HexColorValue`, and so on.
 All of these requirements are documented for each individual syntax unit type in the "Subscribable Syntax Units" section below.

 If your plugin only needs refined selector units then `AutoRefiner#selectors()` will suffice, or `AutoRefiner#declarations()` for declarations.
 To nab everything then you can use `AutoRefiner#all()`.

-Here is an example of a plugin with dependencies
+Here is an example of a plugin with dependencies:

 ```java
 public class Dependent implements DependentPlugin {